buzzpoint1/Final_project/Readme.md

 I wanted to find out what is teh highest price Apple stock had, to see if in the future it has the same potention to go high or similar value, if price is down now.
 This can help to buy the stock hopping it will go up.

+I used three data csv files:

+1- AAple stock History for last one year
+2- Google stock history for last one year
+3- Monthly SingleHome Value

 Features I used:
 Read the CSV file and pulled the data in

 Found the missing Value in Data
+Removing he missing 0 and Null Values
 Used Mean Function
 Use the Sum Function
 used maximum function to find the largest value